 Being familiar with the NEBOSH exam questions and how they want you to answer them is one of the keys to passing the exam, so part of your revision should include the NEBOSH exam questions.
-On the NEBOSH website, in the NEBOSH Certificate Resources area you can download useful information by clicking the Examiners' Reports and then click on the NEBOSH General Certificate in Occupational Health & Safety course.
+On the NEBOSH website you can download useful information by clicking the Examiners' Reports and then click on the NEBOSH General Certificate in Occupational Health & Safety course.
 It will provide a pdf download of the examiners' feedback on strengths and weaknesses of candidates' answers and recommendations on exam technique.

 During your revision have a go at answering exam questions as this is what will help you work out what you know and what you need to revise, as well as giving you the opportunity to practise for the exam.
 Try doing these questions after you have revised a particular section or element as a way of consolidating your learning.